 - It might not have crossed their mind that they could get caught, or what would happen if they were caught, OR…

-- They didn’t care being about being found out (either because they didn’t care about your relationship or marriage any more, or because it would be a relief to be found out, as managing two relationships had become too complicated)
+- They didn’t care about being found out (either because they didn’t care about your relationship or marriage anymore, or because it would be a relief to be found out, as managing two relationships had become too complicated).

-- They may have found it easier to have sex by cheating – there’s no ‘setting the stage’ or considering of feelings, or dealing with it not being the right time, or you generally not feeling like it.
-It was about lust and having sex rather than making love – nothing else.
+- They may have found it easier to be physically intimate by cheating – there’s no setting the stage, or need to be considerate of feelings, or dealing with it not being the right time, or you generally not feeling like it.
+It was about lust rather than making love – nothing else.